Aquafina-water-bottle/jp-mining-note/wiki/gen/_Setup.md

 [(Link)](https://ankiweb.net/shared/info/1344485230)
 Alternative and up-to-date version of JapaneseSupport.
 Automatically generates furigana upon yomichan card creation.

-Note that furigana generation is occasionally incorrect, so you should double-check the readings to make sure they are correct.
+Note: Furigana generation is occasionally incorrect, so if you plan on using these regularly, you should double-check the readings to make sure they are correct.

 The important things to change in the config are `generate_on_note_add`, `fields` and `note_types`.